 We created this toolbox to help connect our students to online resources for help with homework, college preparation, the college search and application process, and financial aid.
-It is our hope that students will find these links useful.
+It is our hope that middle school and high school students will find these links useful.

 Preparing for College

 - KnowHow2Go- A great site with lots of info on college for students 6-12 grades